Csepato/Cryptocurrency-Clusters/README.md

 crypto_df
 ```

-* In order for your dataset to be comprehensible to a machine learning algorithm, its data should be numeric.
+* In order for the dataset to be comprehensible to a machine learning algorithm, its data should be numeric.
 Since the coin names do not contribute to the analysis of the data, I will delete the `CoinName` from the original dataframe.

 ```python
 #Drop'CoinName' from the orginal dataframe since it cannot be used by the clustering Algorithm